alihamzapk/LiveKnowledge/_datasets/the-data-cube-vocabulary.md

 schema: default
 title: The data cube vocabulary
 notes: >-
-  This vocabulary allows multi-dimensional data, such as statistics, to be published in RDF
+  <span style='color:Blue'>Schema</span> This vocabulary allows multi-dimensional data, such as statistics, to be
+  published in RDF
 organization: DataScientia Foundation
 resources: